Winipolarbear/BestQualityImage-compression/README.md

 Command Guide:
 We have also provided a command guide for the convenience of users:

-'im InputImagePath': A mandatory parameter specifying the path of the input image.
-'-m': Enables the specification of the color mode, for example, RGB or YCbCr.
-'-huff': Activates Huffman Coding.
+'im InputImagePath': A mandatory parameter specifying the path of the input image. \n '-m': Enables the specification of the color mode, for example, RGB or YCbCr. \n '-huff': Activates Huffman Coding.
 This is not recommended due to its slow operation and incompatibility with the standard mode.
 '-c Quality': Defines the compression quality from 1 to 100.
 Absence of this parameter will bypass the compression process.
 '-d': Displays the input image.
 Automatically decompresses if the file has a .bqi extension.